Nginx Location Priority Manual

 Nginx Location directive priority and selection algorithm

-• nginx first checks locations defined using the prefix strings
+- nginx first checks locations defined using the

 Another definition:

-2. The = (equals sign) modifier defines an exact match of the URI and a prefix string.
-If the exact match is found, the search stops.
+(equals sign) modifier defines an exact match of the URI and a prefix string.
+If the exact match is found, the search stops. - If the

 Example: